ukparliament/weeknotes.data-search/5/index.md

 Mike had Alex, our new operations person, in and we talked to him about our work.

 [Jianhan](https://twitter.com/jianhanzhu) continued with experiments to pipe data from internal databases to our data store on the cloud.
 He set up a pipeline for House of Commons Library enquiry data.
-This allows for direct database access unlike most of our other data ingest processes that rely on the presence of an [OData API](http://www.odata.org/).
+This allows for direct database access unlike most of our other data ingest processes that rely on the presence of an [OData API](http://www.odata.org/) [warning: clip art].

 Jianhan and Angela worked with colleagues from the House of Lords to further clean up committee data in the Members' Names Information Service (MNIS).